 Property taxes are assessed for the fiscal year (July 1 - June 30) based on the value of the property as of the previous January 1st.
-For example, property taxes for Fiscal Year 2013 (July 1, 2012 to June 30, 2013) are based on the value of properties as of January 1, 2012.
+For example, property taxes for Fiscal Year 2014 (July 1, 2013 to June 30, 2014) are based on the value of properties as of January 1, 2013.

-Fiscal Year 2013 Assessed Values
+Fiscal Year 2014 Assessed Values

-In Fiscal Year 2013, property assessments reflected a stabilized real estate market with many neighborhoods exhibiting signs of appreciation over the prior year.
-For many homeowners, these market effects resulted in a moderate increase in their assessment.
+In Fiscal Year 2014, property assessments generally reflected an appreciating real estate market with some neighborhoods exhibiting greater levels of appreciation than others over the prior year.
+These market effects were reflected in the Fiscal Year 2014 assessments on which the tax bills were based.

-The tax base - total value of all taxable property assessed - increased from \$88.5 billion in Fiscal Year 2012 to \$92.2 billion in Fiscal Year 2013, an increase of \$3.7 billion or 4.0%.
-See Figure 1 for historic trends in the City of Boston's total assessed value, as well as Appendix A for assessed values by class for fiscal years 2007 to 2013.
+The tax base - total value of all taxable property assessed - increased from \$92.2 billion in Fiscal Year 2013 to \$99.8 billion in Fiscal Year 2014, an increase of \$7.6 billion or 8.3%.
+See Figure 1 for historic trends in the City of Boston's total assessed value, as well as Appendix A for assessed values by class for fiscal years 2008 to 2014.